Cat café: United States

 In the United States, most health departments require special steps to separate the cafe area from area where the cats are housed.
 In some cases, this even extends to areas that cats pass through only briefly (e.g. an adopted cat must leave through a separate door without passing an area that prepares food).

 Gaining regulatory approval can be difficult, as with KitTea of San Francisco.
 Starting the process in November 2013, KitTea's design was finally approved in August 2014 after extensive negotiation with San Francisco's Health Department.
 Oakland's Cat Town was the first cat cafe to open its doors to customers, signing a lease in July 2014 and opening just months later in October.
 These timelines highlight not only the regulatory hurdles for cat cafes that prepare food on premises, but also differences between local governments that are mere miles from one another.

 In contrast to Japanese cat cafés, US cafes typically focus on adoptions.
 Within seven months of being open, Cat Town reported that "the euthanasia rate at its partner shelter has declined from 41 to 21 percent, and 184 cats have made the transition from the cafe's Cat Zone to permanent homes".
-Similarly, The Cat Cafe in San Diego has facilitated adoptions for more than 250 cats (January 2015 - October 2017) and KitTea of San Francisco has adopted 203 (June 2015 - February 2018).
+Similarly, The Cat Cafe in San Diego has facilitated adoptions for more than 250 cats (January 2015 – October 2017) and KitTea of San Francisco has adopted 203 (June 2015 – February 2018).

 In June 2015, Crumbs and Whiskers opened its first cat café in Washington, D.C., where it partnered with the local chapter of the Humane Society; this café provides a boarding space for around 15–25 cats at a time, all of which are provided by the Humane Society and made available for adoption.
-Crumbs and Whiskers subsequently opened its second café in Los Angeles, California in September 2016.
-In September 2015, a second café opened in New York City, called Koneko, supporting cats from Anjellicle Cats Rescue.
+Crumbs and Whiskers subsequently opened its second café in Los Angeles, California in September 2016.The first cafe in New York City, Meow Parlor, opened in Manhattan in 2014.
+In September 2015, a second café opened in Manhattan, called Koneko, supporting cats from Anjellicle Cats Rescue.
+A cat cafe in New York City's borough of Brooklyn opened in 2016.
+The first cafe in the New York City borough of Queens opened in March 2025 in the neighborhood of Flushing.
 In October 2015, the Blue Cat Cafe opened in Austin, Texas, partnering with the Austin Humane Society as a cafe and adoption center.
-It has live music.
+After years of controversy surrounding the café's role in the gentrification of East Austin and a 2017 interview the owner gave to InfoWars, a website known for propagating far-right conspiracy theories, the Blue Cat Cafe closed in February 2019.
+Three years later, the Purrfecto Cat Lounge opened in Austin in partnership with the Sunshine Fund and the Fuzzy Texan Animal Rescue.
 In December 2015, Seattle, Washington, opened its first cat café, called Seattle Meowtropolitan.
 In December 2015, the first cat cafe in Dallas, Texas—The Charming Cat Cafe—opened in Vista Ridge Mall, showcasing kitties from Kitty Save.